 Although much work has been done, we are not through!
-As the District continues to grow, so do our efforts.
-Together with the strength and determination of our community- the future is even brighter!
+As “The District” continues to grow, so do our efforts.
+Together with the strength and determination of our community- the future is even brighter.

-We subscribe to the theory that a well informed public is very active and supportive public.
-Our executive director, Ron Murphy will be happy to share with each of you how collectively and individually you can join with us in promoting and sharing a role in the future of The District and its contribution to the community as a whole!
+We subscribe to the theory that a well- informed public is a very active and supportive public.
+Our Executive Director, Ron Murphy, will be happy to share with each of you how collectively and individually you can join with us in promoting and sharing a role in the future of “The District” and its contribution to the community.

 When asked why, our reply is why not?
 And if not now, then when?